ramyibrahim-eg/gallery-video-image/README.md

 #### Designing a user panel to display all files inside the video and image file in a special style for each size, with a change in the background color of the site and storage in localstorage.

+#### Design a custom video player with a random video ad display from a dedicated folder every time with the Skip Ad button.

 Explanatory video of  [website design](https://youtu.be/8QmMtFolrM4).

 ### Codes used